Find Affordable College Courses

 Coral Gables, FL

-With a ranking of #13, University of Miami did quite well on this year’s best schools for business/managerial economics students.
-Located in the small city of Coral Gables, U Miami is a private not-for-profit college with a large student population.
+University of Miami came in at #13 in this year’s edition of the Best Managerial Economics Schools ranking.
+Located in the city of Coral Gables, U Miami is a private not-for-profit school with a large student population.

 While working on their degree, managerial economics majors at U Miami accumulate an average of around $17,500 in student debt.